Adoptable rescue dogs in Calgary Alberta - LocalPetFinder

 The Central Alberta Humane Society sees a steady flow of cats and kittens, the great majority healthy domestic mixed cats that make excellent companions.
 Adopting frees space for the next cat and costs a fraction of buying.
 Shelter staff can also tell you how the cat behaves with people, dogs, and other cats, which a seller cannot.

-Browse cats from Central Alberta Humane Society.
+Browse cats from Central Alberta Humane Society, Four Feet and a Heartbeat.
 Looking elsewhere in the province?
 See all Alberta adoption options.

 Dog Adoption in Calgary – Frequently Asked Questions